-M.T.H. engines equipped with Proto-Sound® 3.0 have speed control capabilities when operated in DCS or DCC that allow the engine to maintain a constant speed up and down grades and around curves, much like an automobile cruise control.
+M.T.H. engines equipped with Proto-Sound® 3.0 have speed control capabilities that allow the engine to maintain a constant speed up and down grades and around curves, much like an automobile cruise control.
 You can add or drop cars on the run, and the engine will maintain the speed you set.

 While the engine is programmed to start with the speed control feature activated, you can opt to turn it off.
 This means the engine's speed will fall as it labors up a hill and increase as it travels downward.
 It is also affected by the addition or releasing of cars while on the run.
 Because the engine will run more slowly at a given throttle voltage when speed control is on than when it is off, you should adjust the throttle to a lower power level for operation with speed control off to avoid high-speed derailments.
+When speed control is off, the volume will drop to allow for better low voltage operation.